-To earn honors, students must receive an overall grade of honors on their capstone night presentation.
+To earn honors, students must receive an average grade of honors on their presentation.

 Students graduating with honors or high honors will be recognized at the graduation ceremony by wearing honor cords, special notation in the graduation program, and recognition during the ceremony.